The Malaysia Book of Records: Aims

-The MBR is a project formed in line with the peoples Vision 2020.
+The MBR is a project formed in line with Vision 2020.

-Realising that feats and record attempts were not recorded, Datuk Danny Ooi, (founder of The Malaysia Book of Records) felt that recognition should be given to record achievements by Malaysians.
+Realising that feats and record attempts were not recorded, Datuk Danny Ooi (founder of The Malaysia Book of Records) felt that recognition should be given to record achievements by Malaysians.
 As the National Record-Keeper, MBR is an official body that recognises record-holders, record-breakers, and record creators in the country.
-Upon confirmation of a record, the MBR will issue certificates to the record holder as a recognition for their efforts.
+Upon confirmation of a record, the MBR issues a certificate to the record holder as a recognition of their efforts.

-Origin and history

-Beginnings
+History

 The idea was conceived in 1990 when Danny Ooi stumbled upon questions regarding extraordinary feats by Malaysians.
 He recalled seeing a man cycling for days at the Merdeka Stadium, trying to set a world record, and another individual, who travelled from state to state by walking.
-The latter was hoping his attempt could be entered in the Guinness Book of World Records.
+The latter was hoping his attempt would be entered in the Guinness Book of World Records.

-Realising that none of these feats would be recorded, Mr. Ooi felt that recognition should be given to such determination exhibited by Malaysians.
+Realising that none of these feats would be recorded, Ooi felt that recognition should be given to such determination exhibited by Malaysians.

-Striving for excellence

-Achievements were compiled for publication into the MBR and were also included in its production shown in a TV series called The Malaysia Book of Records' weekly TV series, which debuted on October 6, 1996, on RTM TV2.
-The MBR will serve as a medium with which to acknowledge Malaysians who have promoted their country by creating records.
+Achievements were compiled for publication into the MBR and were also shown in a weekly TV series called The Malaysia Book of Records, which debuted on October 6, 1996 on RTM TV2.
+The MBR acknowledges Malaysians who have promoted their country by creating records.

-The first record book entitled "The Malaysia Book of Records' First Edition" was launched on December 9, 1998, unveiling the Malaysian records in one book for the first time.
+The first record book, entitled The Malaysia Book of Records' First Edition, was launched on December 9, 1998, combining the Malaysian records in one book for the first time.

 Award ceremony

-MBR Awards Night at National and State Level started in December 1998, when the Malaysia Book of Records organised a national level and two states' level, Sabah and Melaka respectively at MBR Awards Night.
+MBR Awards Night at the national and state level started in December 1998, when the Malaysia Book of Records organised a national level and two states' level, Sabah and Melaka respectively, at MBR Awards Night.